 Mistletoe (Viscum album)

-Also known as Iscidor, Helixor, Isorel in European countries, mistletoe is a plant that grows on trees such as pine, oak, and elm.
+Also known as Iscidor, Helixor, Isorel in European countries, mistletoe is a plant that grows on trees such as apple, pine, oak, and elm.
 Scientifically, it is known as viscum album and is a semiparasitic plant due to its ability to absorb nutrients from its host plant.
 Though there are many regional variants, the most recognizable is the Western European version, which is characterized by its rounded emerald leaves as well as white berry clusters that can have anywhere from 2 – 6 berries.
 The Eastern European version can have as many as 10 berries and shorter broader leaves.
-Leaves and branches are used in herbal remedies, though the berries are not used.

 Historically speaking, mistletoe was considered an antidote for poisons as well as a remedy for barrenness and constipation.
 It has cultural significance, as some Cornish traditions made replicas of the Cross out of mistletoe.
 There is also, of course, the common act of kissing someone if you are both "under the mistletoe".

 Parts Used and Preparations Available